isblab/IMP_Toolbox/docs/imp_toolbox_obs_vault/af_pipeline/Parser/ResidueSelect/ResidueSelect.md

 ## Input

 - **confident_residues** (`Dict`) ^55cf55
-	- A dictionary of confident residues
+	- Dictionary containing the chain ID as key and a list of residue numbers as value.
 	- e.g.
 ```python
 confident_residues = {